-Montana Public Water Supply ID number 00262 2020 Water Quality Report
+Montana Public Water Supply ID number 00262 2021 Water Quality Report

-In compliance with the EPA's Safe Drinking Water Act and in an effort to keep you informed about the quality of water and services we provide to you each day; we're pleased to present our Annual Water Quality Report.
+In compliance with the EPA's Safe Drinking Water Act and to keep you informed about the quality of water and services we provide to you each day; we're pleased to present our Annual Water Quality Report.
 This report is a snapshot of the quality of water provided last year.
 It includes details regarding the source of your water, what your water contains and how it compares to EPA and the State of Montana standards.

 Our drinking water comes from four 300 feet deep wells.
-At the end of 2020, we had 1403 residential and commercial service connections.
+At the end of 2021, we had 1389 residential/commercial 17 fire sprinklers and 58 irrigation, the total service connections are 1464.